microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 Microsoft Copilot for Security is the first security product to enable defenders to move at the speed and scale of AI.
 It combines the most advanced large language models (LLMs) from OpenAI with large-scale data and threat intelligence, including more than 78 trillion daily security signals.
 ## Mar.
 22nd, 2024 Update📰

 It's been a busy week!
 I was in Redmond this past Tuesday and Wednesday presenting Copilot for Security at the Microsoft AI Cloud Summit for SMB Partners.
 The attendees, most of whom had surprisingly never seen it, were fascinated.
-Most partners are confused about the pricing.
-Below, I provide details about Copilot for Security's **[newly-released pricing](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot#pricing).**
+Leaving the conference, it's clear most partners are confused about the pricing.
+Below, I added details about Copilot for Security's **[newly-released pricing](/PartnerResources/skilling/microsoft-security-academy/microsoft-security-copilot#pricing).**

 **Prepare for Copilot for Security's April-1 launch with our [Copilot for Security documentation](https://learn.microsoft.com/en-us/security-copilot/).**